Shloimy Alman’s collection of photographs of Jewish London from the 1970s survive as a unique record of a disappeared world.

 Shloimy was amazed by the amount of Jewish institutions, shops, and people still evident.
 “People kept telling me the Jewish East End was dead but for me, coming from Manchester, it was buzzing with life and activity.”

-He spent days recording Jewish life, from shuls to deli’s, shops, market stalls, and traders.
+He spent days recording Jewish life, from shuls to delis, shops, market stalls, and traders.
 He recorded the textile-trimming merchants.
-He recorded kosher poulterers in Hessel St. “Shop after shop, stalls with chickens plucked and hanging from a barrow, they were all surviving, all doing business, it was still a rich Jewish landscape.”
+He recorded kosher poulterers on Hessel Street.
+“Shop after shop, stalls with chickens plucked and hanging from a barrow, they were all surviving, all doing business, it was still a rich Jewish landscape.”

 He took photographs of kosher wine merchants, the Grand Palais Yiddish Theatre and the Kosher Luncheon Club.
-He took slides of the Jewish bakeries – Free Co, Cohen’s, Kossoff’s, Grodzinski’s and beigel shops in East London.
+He took slides of the Jewish bakeries – Free Co., Cohen’s, Kossoff’s, Grodzinski’s and bagel shops in East London.
 “They were all friendly, loved me coming in and chatting in Yiddish and taking a picture.”

-On Cheshire St he saw the work of Jewish cabinet makers outside their workshops and during one visit he managed to get inside the Cheshire St Synagogue, “which was the most remarkable find, it was a Shabbat and the door was slightly open so I went inside and saw all this beautifully lathed woodwork done by the cabinet makers of the street.”
+On Cheshire Street he saw the work of Jewish cabinet makers outside their workshops and during one visit he managed to get inside the Cheshire Street Synagogue, “which was the most remarkable find, it was a Shabbat and the door was slightly open so I went inside and saw all this beautifully lathed woodwork done by the cabinet makers of the street.”

-He photographed the window of the room in Tyne St where “Sholem Aleichem stayed on his way to America from Odessa.”
+He photographed the window of the room on Tyne Street where “Sholem Aleichem stayed on his way to America from Odessa.”
 Most of the time Shloimy walked alone but sometimes Stencl would join him.